dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

           rewards him? if naivety and wishful thinking are all that keeps a society's evil in check, that society won't have the teeth to restrain lust for power, greed or malice for long.

+- It terrifies me to think of an Earth with a few billion less people.
+The remnants of such a planet are filled with the archetypical terror of a neodeluvian calamity and pitted against their own fearful nihilism, who must live practically in a world devoid of both virtue and moral indemnity.
+  - the soil of that world, does it allow anything to grow? does it nurture anything?
+If any incentivization for virtue and morality have been annihilated by practical concerns for survival, where does that leave the notions of family and community?
+That world is incredibly dark and nothing of value grows there.

 <a name="who-are-the-illuminati-and-why-are-they-such-assholes-anyways" />